Edit a policy

 - YouTube.
 Select Strict or Moderate to enable YouTube Restricted Mode.
 Otherwise, select Unrestricted to allow unrestricted access to YouTube content.

 - Authentication Mode.
 Select Require to require authentication, Optional to give users the option to skip authentication, or None.
-This mode defines whether users are prompted to authenticate when accessing allowed websites in an Acceptable Use Policy (AUP).
+This mode defines whether users are prompted to authenticate when accessing allowed websites or web applications.

 - Identity Provider.
-Select an identity provider if you selected Require or Optional in the previous field.
+Select an identity provider if you selected Require or Optional as an authentication mode.

 - Overwrite Device Proxy Settings.
 Select Yes or Only if there’s no local proxy if you want to enable ETP Client as a proxy on the client computer or device.
 Otherwise, select No.